 Our international comparison of electricity markets concluded that no international market entirely duplicates the unique characteristics of the SWIS and therefore the comparison of the various markets above must be tempered by recognising these unique characteristics.
-However, one market does display some strong correlations with the SWIS - the electricity market in Ireland, in particular9:
+However, one market does display some strong correlations with the SWIS - the electricity market in Ireland.
+In particular9:

 - The SWIS is relatively small by international standards, with peak demand of some 3800 MW and installed capacity of around 4500 MW.
 The market in Ireland has a peak demand of around 4900 MW. - Compared to most markets the two systems are essentially 'island' operations.
-While there is some interconnection with GB however, the relative size of the interconnection is moderate. - The electricity market in Ireland has recently become harmonised with that of Northern Ireland and a single competitive Pool has been introduced as the move begins away from a largely vertically integrated structure developments with some strong similarities to the SWIS - The dominant player in each liberalised market remains the state owned incumbent although competition is increasing - In each market the penetration of wind is set to increase substantially due to favourable wind conditions, renewable targets and renewable subsidies - Given the physical similarities between the two markets and given that Ireland embarked on its process of liberalisation sooner and is seeing this process intensified with the creation of a single electricity market between Ireland and Northern Ireland (a UK jurisdiction), then the experience of the Irish market provides some useful insights into some of the issues, including the treatment of Ancillary Services, challenging the SWIS.
+While there is some interconnection with GB however, the relative size of the interconnection is moderate. - The electricity market in Ireland has recently become harmonised with that of Northern Ireland and a single competitive Pool has been introduced.
+This process has strong similarities with the SWIS as it involves a move away from a largely vertically integrated structure. - The dominant player in each liberalised market remains the state owned incumbent although competition is increasing - In each market the penetration of wind is set to increase substantially due to favourable wind conditions, renewable targets and renewable subsidies - Given the physical similarities between the two markets and given that Ireland embarked on its process of liberalisation sooner and is seeing this process intensified with the creation of a single electricity market between Ireland and Northern Ireland (a UK jurisdiction), then the experience of the Irish market provides some useful insights into some of the issues, including the treatment of Ancillary Services, challenging the SWIS.